ralixjs/ralix/README.md

 Ralix consists basically in 2 concepts, `Controllers` and `Components`:

 - `Controllers`: Controllers are meant to be mounted under a route path, they are like page-specific (scoped) JavaScript.
-- `Components`: Components are like widgets you will have in several pages: modals, tooltips, notifications, etc. Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance.
+- `Components`: Components are like widgets you will have in several pages: modals, tooltips, notifications, etc. Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance (and implement the static method `onload`).

 On the other hand, Ralix also provides some helpers and utilities to facilitate most common operations like: selectors, manipulations, events, etc. [Check it out here](#core-methods).